The British Invasion (professional wrestling): Reformation and sporadic appearances (2011–2014)

 On 30 December 2010, edition of Impact!
 Magnus and the now–face Williams teamed together for the first time in ten months, when they wrestled their former stable mate and now–heel Rob Terry and A.J.
 Styles in a losing effort.
 On 31 March 2011, edition of Impact!, Williams and Magnus officially reformed the British Invasion by attacking the team of Eric Young and Orlando Jordan, thus once again establishing themselves as a heel group.
 In their first match back together, Williams and Magnus were defeated by Ink Inc. (Jesse Neal and Shannon Moore) on 12 April edition of Xplosion.
 On 17 April at Lockdown, Williams and Magnus were defeated again by Ink Inc. in a four tag team number one contenders' steel cage match.
 Despite not having won a single match since their reformation, it was announced on 2 June edition of Impact Wrestling that the British Invasion would receive a shot at the TNA World Tag Team Championship at Slammiversary IX.
 At the pay-per-view, Williams and Magnus were unsuccessful in their challenge for the title, losing to the team of James Storm and Alex Shelley, who filled in for Robert Roode, who was sidelined with a storyline injury.

 On 30 June edition of Impact Wrestling, Williams and Magnus turned face by responding to Mexican America's bad remarks by praising the United States.
 They were then attacked until Rob Terry, who had been recently exiled from Immortal, returned to save them, effectively adding him back to the group.
 On 14 July edition of Impact Wrestling, Mexican America's Anarquia and Hernandez defeated Williams and Magnus in a TNA World Tag Team Championship number one contender's match, following outside interference from their stablemate Rosita.
 After the grudge match, Terry's reunion with Magnus and Williams was abruptly forgotten as he no longer accompanied them to matches and eventually formed a new alliance with Robbie E. In December, Magnus went on to form a new tag team with Samoa Joe to rival tag team champions Crimson and Matt Morgan.
 On 2 February 2012, edition of Xplosion, it was announced that due to Magnus' alliance with Joe, the British Invasion had disbanded.
 On 18 March 2013, The British Invasion reunited to take part in the World Cup of Wrestling.
 Magnus and Williams also reunited on 2 February 2014 for the Joker's Wild II pay-per-view.

 Global Force Wrestling (2015)

 On 28 October 2015, The British Invasion reunited as part of Global Force Wrestling's GFW UK Invasion tour, Magnus wrestling under his real life name Nick Aldis teamed with Doug Williams defeating Marty Scurll and Rampage Brown.

 National Wrestling Alliance (2021)

-On 7 December 2021, The British Invasion reunited in NWA Power, with Doug Williams debuting in National Wrestling Alliance teaming with Aldis defeating Hawx Aerie (PJ and Luke Hawx).
+On 7 December 2021, The British Invasion reunited in NWA Powerrr, with Doug Williams debuting in National Wrestling Alliance teaming with Aldis defeating Hawx Aerie (PJ and Luke Hawx).